medusajs/medusa/docs/content/plugins/payment/paypal.md

 Additionally, you need a Medusa backend installed and set up.
 If not, you can follow the [quickstart guide](../../development/backend/install.mdx) to get started.

-You also need [Medusa Admin](../../admin/quickstart.mdx) installed to enable PayPal as a payment provider.
+You also need [Medusa Admin](../../admin/quickstart.mdx) installed to enable PayPal as a payment processor.
 You can alternatively use the [REST APIs](/api/admin).

 ---